holistic-web/portfolio-fabricator/cloud-functions/README.md

 ## Deploying Functions
 Functions can be deployed by:
-1. intalling dependencies in the `/functions` folder inside of this one
+1. installing dependencies in the `/functions` folder inside of this one
 2. navigating back to this folder `/cloud-functions` and running `firebase deploy`

 ## Functions